mrkamel/search_flip/README.md

 end
 ```

+Thus, if your ORM supports `.find_each`, `#id` and `#where` you are already
-Thus, simply add your custom implementation of those methods that work with
+good to go.
+Otherwise, simply add your custom implementation of those methods
-whatever ORM you use.
+that work with whatever ORM you use.

 ## Date and Timestamps in JSON